hotpeperoncino/GraphDataFormatConverter/README.md

 Command

-    conv -f from -t to inputfile outputfile acceptable format is as from: edge/edge2/dimacs/adj, as to:edge
+    node app.js -f from -t to inputfile outputfile acceptable format is as from: edge/edge2/dimacs/adj, as to:edge

+    example:
+        shell script conv.sh usage is like following: conv.sh inputfile outputfile
+        conv.sh is example shell script for converting from adj to edge.
+There are many options for node to increase memory availability of node.
+        On intel i5 PC with 32G bytes memory equipped, 700Mbytes adj file can be converted to edge file in 5 minutes, using about 22G bytes memory.

 Background